Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Transition Couplings of Random Walks on Networks

 The Markov chain $X$ is commonly referred to as a random walk on $G$.
-When $G$ is strongly connected, we may refer to $X$ as \textit{the} random walk on $G$.
-Random walks on networks have been studied extensively in the probability literature, and have found numerous applications in fields ranging from genomics to computer science, including recent work on network embedding \cite{HamiltonGraph, Grover2016node2vecSF, Perozzi2014DeepWalkOL}.
+When $G$ is strongly connected, the kernel $\bP( \cdot \mid \cdot)$ admits a \textit{unique} stationary distribution, and we refer to $X$ as \textit{the} random walk on $G$.
+Random walks on networks have been studied extensively in the probability literature, and have found numerous applications in fields ranging from genomics to computer science, including recent work on network embedding \citep{HamiltonGraph, Grover2016node2vecSF, Perozzi2014DeepWalkOL}.
 In what follows, we will generally assume that the networks under consideration are strongly connected.
-In this case, we note that the random walk $X$ on $G$ is an irreducible Markov chain.
+In this case, the random walk $X$ on $G$ is an irreducible Markov chain (Chapter 4 of \cite{blum2020foundations}).